-BILGE PUMP/FLOAT SWITCH
+BILGE PUMP WITH FLOAT SWITCH

-Your boat is equipped with automatic float switches adjacent to the bilge pumps.
-A float switch will enable a bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-These switches are wired directly to the batteries.
-They function independently of the battery select switch, and can activate the bilge pump with the battery select switch in the "off" position.
-Batteries should be inspected frequently to ensure proper operation.
-The bilge pumps are also equipped with switches at the helm.
-When a switch is in the "on" position the pump will run continuously.
-When a switch is in the "off" position, the pump is off unless activated by the float switch.
+Your boat is equipped with an automatic float switch adjacent to the bilge pump.
+This switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
+This switch is wired directly to the battery.
+The battery must be in good condition to ensure proper operation.
+The pump is also equipped with a switch at the helm.
+When the helm switch is in the on position, the pump will run continuously.
+When the switch is in the off position, the pump is off unless activated by the float switch.